-Next, copy the below-optimized settings for an introduction for compression.
+Next, copy the below-optimized settings for an introduction to compression.

-This is good for servers that do not have many resources to spare.
-It’s basic and does the job.
+This is good for servers that do not have many resources to spare, and it’s essential and does the job.

-You may be wondering before we look into a more advanced setup what some of the terms mean.
+Before we look into a more advanced setup, you may be wondering what some of the terms mean.

 Compression Level – gzip_comp_level #;

 The gzip_comp_level can be set between 0 to 9.
 The highest the compression level, the higher the compression is applied.
-When higher compression levels such as the max would be 9, then more CPU is needed.
-If your server is struggling with CPU usage, it’s recommended to keep mid-range as the trade-offs for increasing this setting are very minimal, and you will hardly see a difference in results.
+When higher compression levels, such as the max, are 9, then more CPU is needed.
+If your server is struggling with CPU usage, it’s recommended to keep mid-range as the trade-offs for increasing this setting are minimal, and you will hardly see a difference in results.

 Compression Minimum Length – gzip_min_length #;